Its-Yayo/its-yayo.github.io/about.md

 - I like to challenge myself with new challenges.
 (To assemble a new lego, to try a new coding problem with a new algorithm, test out my math skills...)

 ## Favorite Quotes
+- "And the end of the day, it's you and you. or, have you ever seen a group of eagles going for the same target?"
 - "Talk is cheap.
 Show me the code"
 - "That dream that you've holding in your mind, it's real"
 - "When people say you can't do it, those people is showing you their limits, not yours"